I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Make Plants Bushier and Sturdier

-Remember the “choppings” make good material for cuttings!
+Remember that the “choppings” make good material for cuttings.
 Sedums in particular take root quite quickly.
 Share them with your friends!

 A Second Flush of Flowers